 There is no evidence to suggest that exercise increases a women’s risk of pregnancy loss.
 However, there are no studies suggesting that strenuous exercise is safe for recurrent loss patients.
 Therefore, as a precaution, we suggest that women avoid strenuous aerobic exercise.
 In addition, there is some evidence to suggest that women with a history of miscarriage should avoid exposure to biohazards, solvents or certain industrial chemicals that are known to have an effect on a developing fetus.
 Your doctor can help you evaluate your risk of exposure to these materials if this is a concern.

 Infections.
 It is believed to be unusual for an infection to cause a miscarriage and it is extremely unlikely that infections cause multiple pregnancy losses.
 Some suspected but unproven infectious causes of pregnancy loss include the bacteria mycoplasma, ureaplasma and Chlamydia.
-Screening is done through cultures and we are typically able to eliminate those problems during the evaluation.
+Screening is done through cultures and/or endometrial biopsy.

-Clotting Disorders.
+Clotting disorders.
 Thrombophilias, the tendency to form blood clots, appear to be associated with a variety of problems in pregnancy, although studies are inconclusive.
 Research suggests a link between thrombophilias and pregnancy-related problems in the second and third trimester.
 These include fetal growth problems, fetal death, pregnancy-induced hypertension and placental separation.
 However, the association between thrombophilias and first trimester loss is controversial.
 Testing for thrombophilias is based on an individual’s health history.
-Most cases of thrombophilias can be treated with low dose aspirin and other anti-clotting medications.
+If treatment is required, most cases of thrombophilias can be treated with low dose aspirin and other anti-clotting medications.